gmostofabd/PIC-Microcontroller-C-Examples/README.md

    ![mikroC Library Manager](graphics/mikroc_library_manager.png)

 Once the code is written, the **mikroC compiler** converts it into a **HEX file**, which can be loaded into the PIC microcontroller using the **PICKIT2 Programmer** or simulated in **Proteus**.

+##  Proteus Working Environment
+Proteus Design Suite is a powerful tool used to simulate circuits and embedded systems.
+It allows you to test your microcontroller-based designs virtually before implementing them on hardware.
+Here’s a quick overview of Proteus usage:

+Schematic Capture: Design circuits using the Schematic Capture interface.

+Component Library: Select components like PIC16F877A, LCD, LEDs, etc., from the vast library of devices.

+Microcontroller Simulation: Simulate your PIC16F877A by loading the HEX file generated from mikroC, allowing you to visualize the circuit's behavior.

+Virtual Oscilloscope & Debugging Tools: Use Proteus' built-in debugging tools, such as virtual oscilloscopes and logic analyzers, to test and troubleshoot your circuits.

+By integrating Proteus in this tutorial series, you’ll be able to:

+Design, simulate, and test circuits before physical prototyping.
+Visualize how each project functions in real-time without requiring physical hardware upfront.

 ## PICKIT2 Programmer
 In each example, we will use the **PICKIT2 Programmer** to load the compiled HEX file into the PIC16F877A microcontroller.
 PICKIT2 is a simple and widely-used programmer by Microchip that allows seamless programming and debugging of PIC microcontrollers.